-PS-4440 Structure and Style in Biblical Exposition (3 credits)
+PS-4440 Structure and Style in Biblical Preaching (3 credits)

-A study of biblical exposition with an emphasis on advanced expositional techniques.
+A study of biblical preaching with an emphasis on advanced expositional techniques.
 Special attention will be given to structure, style, imagination, and the use of creativity in message development and delivery.
-Prerequisite: PS-4430 Narrative Messages; can be taken concurrently.
+Prerequisite: PS-4430 Narrative Messages.
+May be taken concurrently with PS-4430.